-4. Add Value
+4. Add More Value Than Your Competitors

 Creating ongoing content that teaches or demonstrates your products or services is a smart way to get them to return.
 Smart business owners know that a great content marketing strategy will get them more visitors and customers in the long run.

-BONUS TIP: Create Social Media Accounts
+BONUS TIP: Leverage Your Social Media Accounts

-There are many ways to drive traffic to your website including SEO, PPC ad campaigns, traditional print advertising, and television commercials.
-However, social media accounts are the latest trend and they offer benefits that older forms of marketing do not.
+There are many ways to drive traffic to your website including SEO, paid ad campaigns, traditional print advertising, and radio or television commercials.
+However, social media offers benefits that older forms of marketing do not.